 - July 18: Lies, Damn Lies, and Statistics – An examination of how nefarious politicians, incompetently unethical Doctors, and a willfully complicit media are purposely skewing COVID data.

-- July 17: Cutting Off The Nose to Spite the Face – A satirical look at how news departments are hurting revenues for their parent companies.
+- July 17: Cutting Off The Nose to Spite the Face – A satirical look at how news departments hurt revenues for their parent companies.

-- July 12: Disproving Pandemic Propaganda Through Hypothesis Testing – Analyzing the ability of a cloth facemask to protect against coronavirus transmission.
-Reviewing CDC publication that concludes facemasks do not prevent coronavirus transmission.
+- July 12: Disproving Pandemic Propaganda Through Hypothesis Testing – Analyzing the ability of a cloth facemasks to protect against coronavirus transmission.
+Reviewing a CDC publication that concludes facemasks do not prevent coronavirus transmission.